 As milestones are achieved, a portion of the Target Amount shall be credited in the Recipient's constructive account.
-The amounts credited for each fiscal year in connection with each of the annual revenue goal and EBITDA goal as a percentage of 13 and 1/3% will be as follows: 0% if performance is below minimum level, 6 and 2/3% if performance is at minimum level of 60% of the annual goal (the "Minimum Level vs. the Goal"), 13 and 1/3% if performance is at minimum level of 60% of the annual goal (the "Minimum Level vs. the Goal"), 13 and 1/3% if performance is equal to the annual goal (the "Target Level"), and 26 and 2/3% if performance is at or above maximum level of 120% of the annual goal (the "Maximum Level vs. the Goal").
+The amounts credited for each fiscal year in connection with each of the annual revenue goal and EBITDA goal as a percentage of 13 and 1/3% will be as follows: 0% if performance is below minimum level, 6 and 2/3% if performance is at minimum level of 60% of the annual goal (the "Minimum Level vs. the Goal"), 13 and 1/3% if performance is equal to the annual goal (the "Target Level"), and 26 and 2/3% if performance is at or above maximum level of 120% of the annual goal (the "Maximum Level vs. the Goal").
 For performance between the Minimum Level vs. the Goal and the Target Level, a proportionate percentage between 6 and 2/3% and 13 and 1/3% will be applied based on relative performance.
-For performance between the Target Level and the Maximum Level vs. the Goal, a proportionate percentage between 13 and 1/3% and 26 and 2/3% will be applied based on relative performance between target and maximum.
+For performance between the Target Level and the Maximum Level vs. the Goal, a proportionate percentage between 13 and 1/3% and 26 and 2/3% will be applied based on relative performance.
+For performance between the Target Level and the Maximum Level vs. the Goal, a proportionate percentage between 13 and 1/3% and 26 and 2/3% will be applied based on relative performance between target Level and the Maximum.
 The amount credited each PRU recipient's constructive account at the end of each year during the three year performance period is the "Conditional PRU Award."

 Following the completion of the three year performance period, the Conditional PRU Award will be adjusted by adding the TSR calculation.
 The threshold level of TSR performance is at the 25th percentile of the TSR Peer Group at the end of the three year period (the "Minimum TSR Level"), the target level performance is the 50th percentile of the TSR Peer Group (the "Target Level") and the maximum level of TSR performance shall be at or above the 75th percentile of the TSR Peer Group at the end of the three year period (the "Maximum TSR Level").
 The TSR Component will be based on the Company's fiscal three-year common stock price change as compared to the fiscal three-year common stock price change for each company listed in the TSR Peer Group over the same period.
-For performance between the Minimum TSR Level and the Target Level, a proportionate TSR Component percentage between 50% and 100% will be applied based on actual relative performance between the Target Level and the Maximum TSR Level, a proportionate TSR Component will be equal to zero if the Minimum TSR Level is not met, resulting in no payout for this stand-alone component of the PRU program.
-The TSR Component shall equal 20% of the Target Level performance at the end of the three year period.
-The TSR Component shall equal 40% of the Target Amount at or above the Maximum TSR Level performance relative to the TSR of the TSR Peer Group during the Performance Period:
+For performance between the Minimum TSR Level and the Target Level, a proportionate TSR Component percentage between 50% and 100% will be applied based on actual relative performance between the Target Level and the Maximum TSR Level, a proportionate TSR Component will be equal to zero if the Minimum TSR Level is not met, resulting in no payout for this stand-alone component shall equal 40% of the Target Amount at the Target Level performance after the three year period.
+The TSR Component with respect to the Company's TSR performance relative to the TSR of the TSR Peer Group during the Performance Period:

-I Payout of Target Amount Relative to TSR Peer Group TSR Minimum Target Maximum (25 th percentile) (50 th percentile) (75 th percentile or above) 50% 100% 200%
+F Payout of Target Amount Relative to TSR Peer Group TSR Minimum Target Maximum (25 th percentile) (50 th percentile) (75 th percentile or above) 50% 100% 200%